saptarshi/getcalorie/README.md

 # get-calorie

-> calculate calories in your food
+> calculate calories in your food.
+See LIVE at http://getcalorie.com

 ## Build Setup